Colobanthus quitensis: Distribution

 Colobanthus quitensis is found on the west coast of the Antarctic Peninsula, on South Georgia, South Shetland, the Falklands, and the Andes, becoming increasingly rare northwards, but reaching Bolivia, Peru, and Ecuador, with a further isolated population in Mexico.
 It is one of two flowering plants native to Antarctica, the other being Deschampsia antarctica.

 Climate change

 Colobanthus quitensis is able to withstand freezing temperatures.

 Within Antarctica, due to climate change, more seeds are germinating, creating a large number of seedlings and plants.
 Reports indicate a fivefold increase in these plants, which have extended their ranges southward and cover more extensive areas.
 Research found that the Antarctic pearlwort spread nearly ten times faster during the period 2009 through 2018 compared to between 1960 and 2009.
-Although future climate change may relieve environmental stress and increase the plants ability to photosynthesize, warming may reduce the plants ability to resist freezing temperatures.
+Although future climate change may relieve environmental stress and increase the plant's ability to photosynthesize, warming may reduce its ability to resist freezing temperatures.
 These plants are most vulnerable during the spring, when the Antarctic ice melts.
 Furthermore, due to regional warming and human activity, non-native Antarctic species may colonize Antarctica and make it more difficult for native species to survive.